Bible Verses About God Appointing leaders

 This verse is a prophecy about Jesus Christ, who is depicted as the ultimate leader and ruler whose government will endure forever.
 While earthly leaders are temporary, Christ’s authority is eternal and perfect.
 This passage reminds believers that while God appoints human leaders, all earthly authority is ultimately under the authority of Christ, the Prince of Peace.

-READ ALSO 30 Powerful Bible Verses About Sex Before Marriage
+READ ALSO 30 Powerful Bible Verses About Caring For Others

 23. Exodus 9:16